 Plant breeders and geneticists experiment with plant species using advanced genetics expertise, tools and techniques.
 They do so with the objectives of increasing crop yields, developing new horticultural strains for commercial enterprises, improving species’ resistance to pests and disease and their chances of survival in extreme conditions and habitats.

 This isn’t necessarily done out of environmentalist motives: geneticists’ interventions will make crops taste nicer and last longer!
+Essentially, these guys have to consider the commercial utility of each plant and product throughout their research and experimentation, in order to gain the optimal benefits.

 The industry is represented by the British Society of Plant Breeders (BSPB), membership of which is restricted to corporate entities and institutions.